top of page

 https://www.yoga-camp.co.uk/

-There will be a practice a guided meditation starting with loving-kindness and then move into the concentration of breath, weaving in the ‘seven factors of awakening’, inspired by the teachings from the Pali Suttas and the early Buddhist text, the Visuddhimagga.
+There will be a practice of guided meditation starting with loving-kindness and then moving into the concentration of breath, weaving in the ‘seven factors of awakening’, inspired by the teachings from the Pali Suttas and the early Buddhist text, the Visuddhimagga.
 This meditation is to prepare the mind for ‘access concentration’ or deep absorption to enable insight into the nature of reality.

 Meditation, Our Human Potential and the Mind-Body Connection - Talk